 Finally, there are two professions that do not require any formal post-secondary education to qualify for the TN status—Management Consultant and Scientific Technician/Technologist.
 For the position of Management Consultant, 5 years of related experience would be accepted in lieu of a Bachelor’s degree.
 For Scientific Technician/Technologist, the minimum requirement is possessing “theoretical knowledge” in certain sciences and the “ability to solve practical problems” in those scientific disciplines.
 It’s important to remember that the open nature of these two professions invite increased scrutiny from both CBP and USCIS.

-The TN Visa for Mexicans (TN-2) visa has become one of the best alternatives to the H-1B for Mexican citizens.
-Not only is there no limitations on the number of TN visas available each year, there is no limit on the number of years a person can remain in TN status.
+The TN Visa for Mexicans (TN-2) has become one of the best alternatives to the H-1B for Mexican citizens.
+Not only are there no limitations on the number of TN visas available each year, there is no limit on the number of years a person can remain in TN status.
 Finally, the process of obtaining TN status can be quick and relatively easy.

 To explore this and other great work visa options for Mexican nationals, Contact VisaPro.
-Our experienced attorneys, who have a near-100% approval track record, will be happy to assist you.
+Our experienced immigration attorneys, who have a near-100% approval track record, will be happy to assist you.

 What VisaPro Customers Are Saying